Incredibly Useful Advice for First Time RV Owners

 Carry Basic Tools and Equipment

-If you have some basic tools and pieces of equipment on board, you’ll be in a better position to deal with problems that may arise, and they surely will.
+If some basic tools and pieces of equipment on board, you’ll be in a better position to deal with problems that may arise, and they surely will.

 - Years ago someone backed out of a campsite and caught their bumper on the side of my fifth wheel.
 They tore a hole in it and drove off.